Covid-19 infections rise in England but trend is ‘uncertain’ in other UK nations

 In Northern Ireland, infections have dropped to an estimated 88,400 people, or one in 20, down from 107,600, or one in 17.

+It is the latest in a run of variants to become the dominant form of Covid-19 in the UK, which began with Alpha in winter 2020/21, followed by Delta in summer 2021, Omicron in winter 2021/22 and most recently Omicron BA.2 in spring 2022.

+A new variant, BA.2.75, has recently been categorised but at present accounts for only a small number of cases in the UK.

-The figures come as new polling suggests public concern about Covid-19 has fallen to its lowest level since the start of the pandemic.
+The latest infection figures come as new polling suggests public concern about Covid-19 has fallen to its lowest level since the start of the pandemic.

 Some 56% of respondents are concerned about the risk the virus poses to people personally, down from 59%, while 39% are not concerned, up from 36%.